 How do i know if my pet is in pain?

 Firstly, animals tend to hide their pain – an instinctive survival advantage.
 Secondly, they cannot verbally communicate their pain.
-We have to watch our pets closely to detect any changes in behaviour.
-They may be in pain if they are:
+Watch your pets closely to detect any changes in behaviour:

 - unusually quiet or withdrawn

 - restless, pacing, trembling

 - whining or whimpering